Partners

 Norwegian Film Institute

-The Norwegian Film Institute (NFI) is the Norwegian government’s administrative body for the film sector and advises on film policy issues.
+The Norwegian Film Institute (NFI) is the government’s administrative body for film policy and advises the government on film policy.

 Région Bretagne